MoeBazziGIT/Shopify-Backend-Challenge-2019/README.md

 ```

 5. Now its time to download Django and the Django REST framework:

-First Django:
+-First Django:
 ```
 pip install Django
 ```
-6. Now the Django REST
+-Now the Django REST
 ```
 pip install djangorestframework
 ```

-7. Migrate the database:
+6. Migrate the database:
 ```
 python manage.py migrate
 ```

-8. Create a Super User:
+7. Create a Super User:
 *Note: creating a SuperUser is only needed if you want to go to the admin panel and add or modify the data tables*

 ```